 Perhaps no other fictional tale has taught generations of children more about the loyal heart of a dog, and the pain of losing a four-legged friend, than Old Yeller.
 Decades after the story was unleashed in book form, dog enthusiasts are still vicariously visiting the Coates family and their canine companion not only through the pages of the Fred Gipson novel or by watching the classic Disney movie, but also by making a pilgrimage to the author’s hometown–Mason, Texas– for Old Yeller Day.
+Let’s look at this special day–and explore that old question: what kind of dog was Old Yeller?

 An annual tribute to Fred Gipson and the beloved characters he created, Old Yeller Day takes place each September in Mason, a cozy community set in the Texas Hill Country.